1. What is a Community Land Trust (CLT)?

 CLT volunteers’ time is limited and the organisation can be complex to run, particularly the development process and longer term property management.
 The Sussex Community Housing Hub can provide a range of advice and support to help – including developing the capacity of trusts to manage their own affairs independently.

-In addition, the National CLT Network provides online guidance, signposting and learning opportunities at regional and national seminars and workshops.
+In addition, the Community Land Trust Network provides online guidance, signposting and learning opportunities at regional and national seminars and workshops.

 9. How does a community led group get hold of land?